LED Glow After Dark: What’s Happening When They’re Off?

 • Disconnecting the glow lamp should prevent the LED afterglow effect

-• Replacing the switch with a variant with additional connection for neutral conductor
+• Replacing the switch with a variant with an additional connection with a neutral conductor

 • A widely used model is this Kasa switch